thacherT1D/webdevstuff/HTML/Intro_to_HTML.desc.md

   * lists
   * tables
   * links
-* Explain the importance of Semantic HTML
+* Explain why Semantic HTML is important
+* Create a Semantic HTML page

 In other words...create a document you can put on the web and share with others!